Agentic Large Language Models for Conceptual Systems Engineering and Design: Methods

 \subsection{Graph-Based Design Representation}

-The goal of the Design-State Graph (DSG) is promote abstraction and decomposition by the LLM agents.
-As such, the nodes break apart the system into its core functionalities, their embodiments (systems, \ie, physical parts), and their numerical modeling scripts.
-These scripts can then be used to simulate each physical part.
+Early-stage design in our framework is organized around a \emph{Design--State Graph (DSG)}: a typed, directed multigraph that a) captures functional structure and physical realizations, b) carries requirement traceability, and c) bundles executable physics scripts for simulation.

-\paragraph{Design--State Graph (DSG).} We represent the evolving artifact-centered knowledge created by our agents as a \emph{Design--State Graph}, a typed, directed multigraph \(G=(V,E)\) whose vertices \(v\in V\) are \emph{design nodes} and whose edges \((v_i,v_j)\in E\) denote flows of mass, energy, or information.
-Every node stores a structured payload that makes the graph self-describing:
+\paragraph{Design--State Graph (DSG).} We denote the DSG by \(G=(V,E)\), where vertices \(v\in V\) are \emph{design nodes} and directed edges \((v_i,v_j)\in E\) encode flows or dependencies (mass, energy, information).
+Each design node stores a structured payload that makes the graph self-describing and executable.
+Figure~\ref{fig:dsg-hierarchy} shows the hierarchy and cardinalities; Table~\ref{tab:dsg-schema} summarizes the schema.